E2 VISA INSTRUCTIONS FOR CANADIANS

 1.1 University Degree

-• Your degree must be a notarized photocopy that has the consular seal on it:
+- Your degree must be a notarized photocopy that has the apostille on it:

 1.2 Criminal record check

-• This is a National criminal record check (issued by the RCMP, run your record across Canada, and include fingerprints).
+- This is a National criminal record check (issued by the RCMP and includes your photo and fingerprints)

 1.3 Health Statement